iuewcqm/pro-g-ramming_challenges/11. Verlet Integration/README.md

-simple cloth simulation written with Verlet integration
+simple cloth simulation written with Verlet integration and SFML for rendering